syedhabeeb5830/-zemoso-training/Java/Assignment_1.md

 # #StringBuilder
-StringBuilder objects are like String objects, except that they can be modified.
+StringBuilder objects are like String objects, they can be modified.
 Internally, these objects are treated like variable-length arrays that contain a sequence of characters.
 At any point, the length and content of the sequence can be changed through method invocations.

 ## Nameing Conventions: Java uses CamelCase as a practice for writing names of methods, variables, classes, packages, and constants.